 Operations in AFTA Danger areas are to be conducted VFR unless prior coordination is conducted with ATC.
-Civil IFR aircraft may operate up to the base of the Restricted area and traffic will not be passed on aircraft within the Danger area.
-Aircraft transitioning from the Restricted area to the Danger area will be VFR 1000 FT above the lower level of the Restricted area.
+Civil IFR aircraft may operate up to the base of the Restricted Area/Military Operating Area and traffic will not be passed on aircraft within the Danger area.
+Aircraft transitioning from the Restricted Area/Military Operating Area to the Danger area will be VFR 1000 FT above the lower level of the Restricted Area/Military Operating Area.
 Flight plan remarks shall include RMK/VFR in (applicable Danger Area).